Published 10:56 IST, January 2nd 2020

 Advertisement

-Cooler wear since Tuesday has aided firefighting and allowed people to replenish supplies.
+Cooler weather since Tuesday has aided firefighting and allowed people to replenish supplies.
 Vehicles formed long lines at gas stations and supermarkets, and traffic was gridlocked as highways reopened.
 But fire conditions were expected to deteriorate Saturday as high temperatures and strong winds return.

 Advertisement